 Pending initial opinions, estimate or opinion changes, and decisions to issue research reports or comments may not be disclosed by any means to anyone, either inside or outside the Firm, until the information is disseminated in the appropriately prescribed manner.
-Exceptions are limited to [certain Merrill Lynch personnel] and, under limited circumstances, management of the subject company.[2]
+Exceptions are limited to [certain Merrill Lynch personnel] and, under limited circumstances, management of the subject company.
 This prohibition is intended to avoid the misuse of market-sensitive information and the appearance of impropriety.

-In the instances described below, Merrill Lynch's research analysts violated such policies by disseminating research reports with ratings to investment bankers and issuers prior to their publication.
-Merrill Lynch did not adequately monitor research analysts' communications to detect and prevent such dissemination.
+In the instances described below, Blodget knew that Internet research group analysts disseminated research reports with ratings to investment bankers and issuers prior to their publication.